European Society for the History of Economic Thought

 "I believe the students we train would end up as better economists if they had greater exposure to the history of economic thought (which, at this point, is pretty much null)" (Dani Rodrik).

-The ESHET YOUNG RESEARCHER AWARD is an award established in 2009.
+The ESHET YOUNG RESEARCHER AWARD.
 This prize recognizes scholarly achievements of historians of economic thought at an early stage of their career.
 The prize is awarded to scholars below the age of 40 at the time of the annual conference in recognition of outstanding publications in the history of economic thought.
 It consists of 1,000 euro and a waiving of the conference fee when the prize is awarded.

 For the names of the winners, please click on ACADEMIC AWARDS in the left menu.